Cantor Fitzgerald Reiterates Alnylam Pharmaceuticals (ALNY) Neutral Recommendation

 What is the Fund Sentiment?

-There are 1051 funds or institutions reporting positions in Alnylam Pharmaceuticals.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to ALNY is 0.35%, a decrease of 17.55%.
-Total shares owned by institutions decreased in the last three months by 0.59% to 144,569K shares.
-The put/call ratio of ALNY is 1.27, indicating a bearish outlook.
+There are 1049 funds or institutions reporting positions in Alnylam Pharmaceuticals.
+This is a decrease of 2 owner(s) or 0.19% in the last quarter.
+Average portfolio weight of all funds dedicated to ALNY is 0.36%, a decrease of 17.16%.
+Total shares owned by institutions decreased in the last three months by 0.59% to 144,572K shares.
+The put/call ratio of ALNY is 1.28, indicating a bearish outlook.

 What are Other Shareholders Doing?